 Development of basic philosophical, planning, and implementation skills related to the design and teaching of the concepts of the discipline specialty to secondary school students.
 The course is a direct preparatory experience for the responsibilities of the internship and is offered under a 608G number in each teaching specialty, e.g., ENG 608G (English), SCED 608G (Science), SSTE 608G (Social Science), and so on.
 Students are advised to check with their respective Division for course availability and field experience requirements.
-Prerequisites: Admission to MAE Program, ED 389, ED 393 and ED 593 or permission of instructor.
+Prerequisites: Prerequisites: Minimum grade of "C" in ED 389 and ED 393.
+Minimum grade of "C" or concurrent enrollment in ED 593 and admission to the MAE Program.